-Look for standard EN 1621 displayed on slip-in armour for shoulders, elbows and knees.
+Look for standard EN1621 on slip-in armour for shoulders, elbows and knees.
 There are three levels of protection.
-Level 3 (Extreme Protection) absorbs twice the energy of Level 1 (Basic) before transferring the same force.
+Level 3 (extreme protection) absorbs twice the energy of Level 1 (basic) before transferring the same force.

-Back protectors should be labeled EN 1621-2.
-There are only two levels under this standard, and the maximum force transferred is approximately half that of joint protectors.
+Back protectors should be labeled EN1621-2.
+There are only two levels and the maximum force transferred is approximately half that of joint protectors.
 Standards here, though, are not the whole story.

-Although slip-in back protectors might pass the impact test they are nowhere near as effective as the ones you wear separately, like a vest.
-These go right around the back of your rib cage and some shield your coccyx.
+Slip-in back protectors might pass the impact test but they’re nowhere near as effective as ones worn separately, eg a vest.
+These go right around the back of your rib cage and some shield your tailbone.

 You see more and more chest protectors around nowadays, especially at track days.
 Look for the EN1621-3 standard.
 Again, with two levels.

 Inflatable armour, both in the garment and separate vest-type, has filtered down from MotoGP and is becoming more widely available.
 It should display the EN1621-4 standard.